Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Experimental Results and Analysis

 {\bf Reduce Overfitting}: LS and KL divergence can help reduce overfitting compared to cross-entropy for several reasons.
 Cross-entropy loss assigns high confidence to a single target class and penalizes all other classes.
 This can lead to overconfident predictions, especially when the training data is limited or imbalanced.
 In contrast, LS considers the entire label distribution, allowing the model to capture the relationships between classes and reduce the risk of overfitting to individual examples.

-{\bf LS}: LS further mitigates overfitting.
-The effects of LS can be reflected in the hidden layer of the Model.
-Figure \hyperlink{7}{7} visualizes similarities and differences between data points by mapping high-dimensional features into two - dimensional spaces and depicts the last layer of BERT models with different smoothing levels.
-The data points in single-label model overlap, while model with smoothing labels can distinguish data points well.
-After applying the LS method, during the training phase, the loss doesn't decrease too rapidly when the predictions are correct, and it doesn't penalize too heavily when the predictions are wrong.
+After applying the LS method, during the training phase, the loss does not decrease too rapidly when the predictions are correct, and it does not penalize too heavily when the predictions are wrong.
 This prevents the network from easily getting stuck in local optima and helps to mitigate overfitting to some extent.
 Additionally, in scenarios where the classification categories are closely related, the network's predictions are not excessively absolute.

+{\bf Representation Learning}: LS can produce better hidden representations for texts than baseline methods.
+The effects of LS can be reflected in the hidden layer of the Model.
+Figure \ref{fig:tsne} visualizes similarities and differences between data points by mapping high-dimensional features into two-dimensional spaces and depicts the last layer of BERT models with different smoothing levels.
+The data points from baseline BERT model overlap as shown in Fig. \ref{fig:baseline}, while datapoints from LS methods are linearly separable as shown in Fig \ref{fig:ls2}--\ref{fig:ls5}.